weetmuts/sqlcomp/README.md

 (Note that when sinking to MySQL you need to specify `allowMultiQueries=true` since sqlcomp generates multiple updates in a single statement.
-Note that when sinking to SQL server you need `ConnectRetryCount=3;ConnectRetryInterval=10` since sqlcomp does not retry for you if the connection is shut down due to an idle timeout.)
+Note that when sinking to SQL server you need `ConnectRetryCount=3;ConnectRetryInterval=10` and for MySQL `autoReconnect=true` since sqlcomp does not retry for you if the connection is shut down due to an idle timeout.)

 The command sync-data command will sync all tables (that have not been ignored) printing warnings for tables without proper integer primary keys and printing